-Biology may play some small role in influencing behavior or feelings.
+Biological inheritance may play a role in influencing behavior or feelings.
 Some people seem susceptible to particular actions and may be drawn toward them or become addicted to them more easily than other people.
 (Oaks, p.
-9) One person may be able to dabble with gambling, while another becomes a compulsive gambler.
+9) For example, one person may be able to dabble with gambling, while another becomes a compulsive gambler.
 Some may drink only socially, while others have an unusual attraction to alcohol.
 Studies indicate that genetics may be a factor in susceptibilities to some behavior-related disorders, such as aggression, obesity, or alcoholism.
-Likewise, there are theories that claim biological predispositions influence the development of homosexual attractions when other life experiences are also present.
+Likewise, there are theories that biological predispositions influence the development of homosexual attractions when other life experiences are also present.
 (Friedman and Downey, p.
 149)

-Regardless of the role that genetics play in the development of sexual attractions, such attractions are changeable and treatable.
-In analogy, although the City of Hope National Medical Center researchers found a certain gene present in 77% of the alcoholic patients they studied, we have not abandoned treatment for alcoholism.
-(Dallas, 1992, pp. 20–23.)
-Many former alcoholics have changed their behavior and lead productive lives.
+Regardless of the role that genetics play in the development of sexual attractions, people who experience these attractions can make conscious choices about their behaviors.
+Although researchers have found a certain gene present in 77% of the alcoholic patients (Dallas, 1992, pp. 20–23), we know that alcoholics can control their behavior and lead productive lives.
 You have control over your destiny.
 You have moral agency and can determine the course of your life.
-Regardless of any biological thread, thousands of people who struggle with same-sex attractions have made changes in their lives for the better.

 Professionals agree that environment influences a child in significant ways.
 Your family, friends, society, and experiences influence how you feel, how you view life, and how you act.
-Dr. William Consiglio refers to this myriad of social and psychological factors as a "conspiracy of factors," meaning that many factors "conspired" or came together in the right amounts at the right time to divert sexual desires in you as a developing child toward other children.
+Some people theorize that a myriad of social and psychological factors come together in the right amounts at the right time to focus sexual desires a developing child toward others of the same sex.
 (Consiglio, p.
-59) Some of these factors include your relationship with your family and peers, your ability to identify with masculinity or femininity, the degree to which your emotional needs are fulfilled, your feelings of self-worth, and early sexual experiences.
+59) Some of these factors may include your relationship with your family and peers, your ability to identify with masculinity or femininity, the degree to which your emotional needs are fulfilled, self-perceptions, and early sexual experiences.
 Read more about these developmental factors.